jsquire4/unityService/README.md

 2. get (/reports/:report_id)
   This route brings up a show page for the user that has successfully posted a report, and recieved an email.The report id is generated and then added to the variable link in each email from the post(/reports)

-3. post (/secret_posting_url_for_previewing_email)
-  This route is just to help with checking post data, and email development.
-Using the Postman application by Google makes it easier to decipher

 Current dependencies:
 - bluebird